 Liver: You can use either chicken or beef liver for this recipe -I’ve tried both and they both taste equally as great.

-Egg: A common topping for Sisig is an egg directly cracked on top.
+Egg: A common topping is an egg directly cracked on top.
 The residual heat from the sizzling plate helps to cook the egg, which is then mixed throughout the dish to make the Sisig even more rich from the yolk.

 Instructions